metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 ### 2. Request CUR Setup for Resold Resources

 You may not have access to your billing preferences if you have purchased AWS services through a reseller.
 You must contact your reseller and request to be set up with an S3 bucket to store your CUR data.

-{{% notice tip %}}
-Extracts or summaries of your billing data must have the exact same file name format and file structure of AWS CUR files to be ingested by CloudWisdom.
-{{% /notice %}}

 **Reseller concerned about sharing an S3 bucket?**